24th Avenue Bike Lanes Project

 Project Overview

-The City of Eugene is exploring the feasibility of adding protected bike lanes to 24th Avenue from Amazon Path to Agate Street (area outlined in orange on the map below).
+The City of Eugene is adding protected bike lanes to 24th Avenue from Amazon Path to Agate Street (area outlined in orange on the map below).
 24th Avenue between Amazon Path and Agate Street currently has a mix of substandard, door-zone bike lanes and buffered bike lanes.

 Reasons for the Proposed Change